 - A temporary offline system is set up.
 This system only needs a subset of Condensation, namely a record parser and serializer, an object parser and serializer, as well as RSA encryption and decryption.

 - The original envelope is transferred onto the system.

-- The public key of the recovery actor is copied onto the system.
+- The user creates a new actor.
+The public key of the new actor is copied onto the system.

 - The private key from the vault is entered.

-- The system then decrypts the AES from the original envelope, and re-encrypts it for the recovery actor.
+- The system then decrypts the AES key from the original envelope, and re-encrypts it for the new actor.
 The rest of the envelope remains as-is.

 - The new envelope is retrieved.

 - The new actor signs the new envelope, and attaches it to its private box.

 The data itself does not need to be transferred to the offline system.